Atari PONG

 much earlier than 1972.
 At the end of the 1960's, Steve Russell's

-"Space War" game had been circulating throughout many campus' and companies' huge and expensive PDP computers.
+"Space War" game had been circulating throughout many campus'

 Nolan Bushnell envisioned this game being played by the masses.